About Us

 aboutleveringorchardpickingLevering Orchard was primarily an apple orchard until the 1970s when Sam Levering had a major insight — the several cherry trees planted near his and Miriam’s home drew flocks of pick-your-own customers just as surely as the multitudes of hungry birds.
 There were never enough cherries to meet demand.
 So, despite the conventional wisdom that cherries couldn’t be grown commercially in this region, in 1972, Sam boldly pushed out a large block of apple trees and went into the cherry business in a big way.
 Sam’s risky experiment turned out to be the then-floundering orchard’s salvation.
 Today Levering Orchard’s primary crop is cherries.

 On a good season, the cherries start as early as late May and can extend to the Fourth of July and sometimes beyond.
-Nearly 50 years after Sam’s planting, Levering Orchard claims the title as the largest cherry orchard in the South and draws customers from as far as Washington DC and Atlanta to pick its 56 varieties of sweet and sour cherries.
+Over 50 years after Sam’s planting, Levering Orchard claims the title as the largest cherry orchard in the South and draws customers from as far as Washington DC and Atlanta to pick its 59 varieties of sweet and sour cherries.
 As Deane Kern wrote for a recent issue of Blue Ridge Country magazine, “Every June, Levering Orchard welcomes thousands of visitors from the Blue Ridge and beyond….
 Frank always encourages visitors to bring picnic lunches and take time to savor the clear mountain breezes and breathtaking scenic views.
 He declares that his delicious fruit cannot be found in grocery stores at even twice the price.”

 The orchard maintains its ties with the past and continues to have a smaller operation with peaches, nectarines and pears in July and August and apples in the fall.
 Tour buses, church and school groups are also welcome!